iammatthew2/dotfiles/README.md

 ## Notes on working with git submodules

 On first install these notes below can be disregarded since we pull in the submodules in this repository via the `--recursive ` in the `git clone` command above.
-However, if/when this repository is updated with a new submodule (perhaps a vim module is added) are you add your own, then you would need to manually add the submodule as described below.
+However, if/when this repository is updated with a new submodule (perhaps a vim module is added) or you add your own, then you would need to manually add the submodule as described below.

 ### Adding a new submodule